MicrosoftDocs/power-platform/power-virtual-agents/authoring-variables-bot.md

 In the examples described here, a simple declaration is made for the variables.
 In a production scenario, you might pass in as the query parameter or variable definition another variable that has already stored the user's name (for example, if you have the user name from a log-in script).

-**To add the variable to an embedded bot:
+**To add the variable to an embedded bot**

 1. Append the variables and their definitions to the bot's URL as [query string parameters](https://en.wikipedia.org/wiki/Query_string) (in the format of `botURL?variableName1=variableDefinition1&variableName2=variableDefinition2`), for example:

     - You have a bot variable named `bot.UserName`.

     - Your bot's URL is *https:// powerva.microsoft.com/webchat/bots/12345*.

     - To pass in a user name when starting a bot conversation on a website, you can attach the `UserName=` query string as: *https:// powerva.microsoft.com/webchat/bots/12345?**UserName=Jeff***.

 2. The parameter name is case insensitive.
 This means `username=Jeff` will also work in this example.